HaRa909/cse15l-lab-reports/Lab report 5.md

 <img width="485" alt="image" src="https://github.com/HaRa909/cse15l-lab-reports/assets/146860413/c0bdb463-c7e8-4826-a3d7-31660700100c">

 The bug is coming from the fact that instead of the correct string being compared against for the program, the string "q" is compared, and every file with the letter q in it is then listed, and because almost every file has that single letter, all of them pop up in the output.
-This comes from how the parameters string array, an array composed of two elements, one part being q and the other part being the actual string after the query, which is parameters[1], while parameters[0] is just the string "q".
+This comes from how the parameters string array, an array composed of two elements, one part being q and the other part being the actual string after the query, which is parameters[1] that equals string "Resonance", while parameters[0] is just the string "q".

+#4.
+ALl info needed for setup